Animal Reproductive Structures and Functions

 • Cloaca: The cloaca is a single, shared body opening that functions in the digestive, excretory (urine), and reproductive systems.
 Cloacas are found among many non-mammal vertebrates, such as most birds and reptiles.
 Mating between birds or reptiles usually involves positioning the cloaca openings opposite each other for transfer of sperm from male to female.
 Ducks are a rare exception, where the males have a penis.

 • Uterus: The uterus is a structure present in placental mammals (not all mammals have a uterus!) which houses the developing offspring internal to the mother’s body.
-The uterus essentially is location for development of an amniotic egg that is not laid outside of the body.
+The uterus essentially serves as the location for development of an amniotic egg that is retained within the body.
 Depending on the species, the uterus may have two chambers in species that produce multiple offspring at a time (such as mice), or only one chamber in species that produce one offspring, (such as primates).

 Mammalian (Human) Reproductive Anatomy, Gametogenesis, and Hormonal Regulation